quarkiverse/quarkus-resteasy-problem/README.md

 You may also want to check [this article](https://dzone.com/articles/when-http-status-codes-are-not-enough-tackling-web) on RFC7807 practical usage.

 ## Usage
-Create a new Quarkus project with the following command (you can also use `jsonb` instead of `jackson`):
+Create a new Quarkus project with the following command (you can also use `quarkus-resteasy-jsonb` or reactive equivalents: `quarkus-resteasy-reactive-jackson` / `quarkus-resteasy-reactive-jsonb`):
 ```shell
 mvn io.quarkus:quarkus-maven-plugin:1.13.1.Final:create \
     -DprojectGroupId=problem \